The first step to ensuring the remains in Arlington County is to delay the ongoing procurement process for new space, U.S. Rep. Jim Moran told Patch.

 Moran said he's trying to delay the procurement process "so that it would be a fully considered decision, before they make a mistake.
 And relocation would clearly be a big mistake."

-Moran's office authored a letter to the GSA last month that stated moving the National Science Foundation out of Arlington would have a "detrimental effect" on the agency's ability to complete its mission.
+Moran's office that stated moving the National Science Foundation out of Arlington would have a "detrimental effect" on the agency's ability to complete its mission.

 U.S. Reps.
 Frank Wolf and Gerry Connolly and U.S. Sens.
 Mark Warner and Jim Webb also signed the letter.